 Setting a variable for the snapshot name enables better command substitution in later commands dealing with snapshots.
-The SMW will boot from this snapshot.

 (SMW HA only) This is especially important for SMW HA systems because it makes it easier to use the exact same snapshot name for both SMWs.
 Using different snapshots results in HSS database (MySQL) inconsistencies, which causes problems at failover.